-After approaching theatre from these opposite disciplines, she concluded that words and movement, tragedy and entertainment, tears and laughter should not be kept apart.
+After approaching theatre from these opposite disciplines, she realised that words and movement, tragedy and entertainment, tears and laughter should not be kept apart.
 She directs, makes and writes theatre, film, music, stories and performance… anything which brings them together.

 "I have worked with Vanessa over the last year and been thoroughly impressed by her attention to detail and creative tenacity.
 Both in her film and theatre work she has an eye for talent, stylish storytelling and audience engagement and I’m keen to see her develop these skills more for film-making where possible.
 We need more female talent of this quality on UK film.”